RamXX/cfjump/README.md

 cd cfjump
 docker build -t ramxx/cfjump:latest .
 ```

+Note that you still need the `cfj` script from this repo.
+You can either `git clone` the repo or download the script directly.

 ## Limitations
 Every instance of a container can only be used by a single user at the time.
 If another user attempts to join the same container while being used, all screen I/O will be duplicated in each screen.